-The program comprises (primarily) online and (limited) residential coursework; reflective practice of a student’s ongoing professional work; and a final capstone paper and presentation, for a total of 36 credits.
-While students must fulfill a number of degree requirements, they have opportunities to customize their learning according to individual interests.
+The program comprises primarily online coursework with limited residential coursework, reflective practice of your ongoing professional work, and a final capstone paper and presentation, for a total of 37 credits.
+While you must fulfill a number of degree requirements, you have opportunities to customize your learning according to your interests.

-Students are required to complete between 10 and 15 hours of work each week.
+You are required to complete between 10 and 15 hours of work each week.
 Assignments typically include readings, electronic group work, electronic postings, papers, and projects.
-Through the coursework component, students acquire critical theoretical knowledge and new professional competencies.
+Through the coursework component, you’ll acquire critical theoretical knowledge and new professional competencies.
 The following courses are required:

 - Foundations in Intercultural Service, Leadership, and Management – 4 credits

 - Theory, Practice, and Policy of International Education – 3 credits